saamerm/ICNA-AI/README.md

 * Biryani and Not Biryani - https://customvision.ai
   * Use case include the skin cancer pictures diagnosis - You don't need a diploma

 * Age and Emotion checker - https://codepen.io/saamerm/pen/JeZJzw
+  * You need to add a subscription key from https://azure.microsoft.com/en-us/services/cognitive-services/face/' on Line 12 before the last '
   * Check if your family is happy before you open the door
   * Set the lights and sounds in your house as soon as you reach the door
   * Use it to play music -> https://codepen.io/saamerm/pen/LXrLqq - Needs improvement